 As an agency, we advise brands to act prudently and in the long run if they want to campaign with influencers.
 Persistence and a clear vision of the steps and the desired audience are needed.

 We should not forget that influencer marketing is only part of the advertising mix and its use will not replace traditional positioning channels such as radio, television, press, and online media.
 The audiences of these communication channels are different and have different needs.
 The more opportunities to reach we use, the greater the scope of the campaign.

 The choice of influencers is currently very rich – chefs, models, travel maniacs, fitness gurus, artists, comedians, and others.
-When choosing influencers for a campaign, their audience is looked at – what it is, what it is interested in, what its average age is and whether it is mostly engaged.
+When choosing influencers for a campaign, their audience is looked at – what it is, what it is interested in, what its average age is, and whether it is most engaged.

 Choose your influencers wisely

 It makes no sense to choose an influencer just because they have over 300k. followers.
 It is important whether his audience will comment, like, and share what they see.
 To this end, we do in-depth research and take into account only profiles useful for the specific campaign.